corcoted/corcoted.github.io/research.md

 {% include research_sub.html %}

-Broadly speaking, atomic physics, but also applications of spectroscopy to molecular systems.
+Broadly speaking, I work on atomic physics, but also applications of spectroscopy to molecular systems.
 All of my research is done with the help of undergraduate students.
-If you're interested in working on any of these projects, please [contact me](mailto:corcovilost@duq.edu).  *No previous experience is required, just curiosity and a willingness to work hard.*
+If you're interested in working on any of these projects, please [contact me](/about).  *No previous experience is required, just curiosity and a willingness to work hard.*

 ## Ultracold atoms in quasicrystal potentials
 ![quasicrystal potential](./assets/figs/qx-atoms-zoom-sm.png)<br />